 Voilà!
 You now have a bar chart comparison of reported problems by renters for geographic regions across the U.S.

 Pro tip: I had to edit the title as shown.
-You do this simply by clicking on the title itself and typing a new title, at least in Office 365 – in other versions you may need to click Advanced Edit.
+You do this simply by clicking on the title itself and typing a new title, at least in Microsoft Office 365 – in other versions you may need to click Advanced Edit.

 As you can see, column charts and bar charts are a really cool way to either compare categorized data for one data set, or compare categorized data across multiple data sets.
 For example, the regional chart above shows quite clearly that plumbing issues are much worse in the South and Northeast, while the South struggles a lot more than anyone else with property upkeep.